nylas/nylas-python/README.md

 ```

-The Nylas API provides granular authentication scopes that empower users with control over what level of access your application has to their data.
-This should be a list of strings.
+The Nylas API provides granular authentication scopes that empower users with control over the level of access your application has to their data.
+Pass a comma-separated string of scopes to the scopes argument for the `authentication_url` method.
 See supported [Authentication Scopes](https://docs.nylas.com/docs/authentication-scopes) for a full list of scopes and details behind the scopes.

 **Step 2: Handle the Authentication Response:**